nicolas-rasmont/nicolas-rasmont.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I am a PhD candidate in Aerospace Engineering at the University of Illinois at Urbana-Champaign.
-My research focuses on rocket propulsion, plume-surface interactions, and innovative sensing techniques for space applications.

-## Research Interests

-- Rocket Propulsion
-- Plume-Surface Interactions
-- Planetary Dust
-- Entry, Descent & Landing
-- Multiphase Flows
-- Radar Sensing
-- Computational Fluid Dynamics
-- Computational Geometry
-- Space Systems

-## Current Research

-My current work involves experimental studies of plume-surface interactions during planetary landings, with a focus on non-intrusive diagnostics.
-Key aspects include:

-- Designing and building a 2000L vacuum facility with a Mach 5 cold gas thruster for PSI experiments.
-- Developing an innovative mmWave radar interferometer for measuring particle concentrations in opaque particle-laden flows.
-- Creating physics-based models of ejecta trajectories to reconstruct 3D ejecta concentrations, velocities, and erosion mass fluxes.

-This research is funded by a NASA ESI Grant and a NASA FINESST Fellowship.
+I like to solve problems related to aerospace propulsion, radar sensing, and fluid dynamics.